 6 Months to 1 Year

 During this time, despite appearance, your Boxer is still considered a puppy.
-During this 6 month time period, work your way down to 2 meals a day; 1 in the morning and 1 in the early evening.
-At the 1 year mark, your dog should be eating 1 good and healthy meal a day (plus additional healthy snacks).
+During this 6 month time period that leads up to the 1 year mark, work your way down to 2 meals a day; 1 in the morning and 1 in the early evening.
+While many other dog breeds do well with 1 meal per day, since the Boxer is so prone to bloat, maintaining a schedule of feeding a Boxer twice per day is best.
+Since treats and snacks should be given to reinforce good behavior, factor that in when doling out meal sizes.
+You'll want your Boxer to appreciate the reward of a treat.

 2 Years Old